Dillon Town Overlook Land acquisition:

 Phase III (Section J) Purchased Completed September 6, 2019

 Total Price $70,000

 Yvon Chouinard $10,000

 Steele-Reese Grant $15,000

 Project update!
 We received $50,000 grant from Montana Fish and Wildlife Conservation Trust for Phase III land!
 Click here for pictures and details.
 Read below for full project story:

 In August 2014 Beaverhead Trails Coalition signed an agreement to begin our largest project to date, The Dillon High Trails Area.
-Over the course of six years BTC will work towards acquiring over 1100 acres and many miles of trails available to all whom wish to hike, mountain bike, and horseback ride within minutes of Dillon.
+Over the course of five years BTC will work towards acquiring over 1,100 acres and many miles of trails available to all whom wish to hike, mountain bike, and horseback ride within minutes of Dillon.
 This land and trail system are adjacent to the already existing Dillon Town Overlook Trail immediately west of town and will further the resources our community has for years to come.